Posts Held

 Translating research findings into clinical practice, while also aiming to close the gaps between research, interventions that are effective and the use of these interventions in routine care.

-Roz’s role is to develop, evaluate, disseminate and implement evidence-based psychological therapies.
+Roz’s role was to develop, evaluate, disseminate and implement evidence-based psychological therapies.

 Chair in Clinical Psychology, University of Reading